 A Career in the Arts?
-GO FOR IT! - one year ago
+GO FOR IT! - 2 years ago

 Last week I was asked to speak at a Careers Forum for the Arts at Sevenoaks School, which is where I did my A Levels nearly *mumbles* years ago.
 It was a great honour to be asked, and a delight to meet the other panellists who were all old girls as well.
 Sixth formers […]